sean-meade/plan-my-run/README.md

 - As a user, I am able to quickly understand how to navigate the site.
 - As a user, I am able to choose what location to start the run in.
 - As a user, I am able to change the location when I want.
-- As a user, I am able to choose the day and time for a run and with location recieve weather information
+- As a user, I am able to choose the day and time for a run and with location receive weather information
 - As a user, I am able to change the day and time and update the weather information.
-- As a user, I am able to use the mouse to map out a running route and recieve the distance of the route in return.
+- As a user, I am able to use the mouse to map out a running route and receive the distance of the route in return.
 - As a user, I am able to undo points of my route and the distance and map updates accordingly.
 - As a user, I am able to make my run a looped run (returns back to where I started) and the distance and map updates accordingly.
+- As a user, I am able to reset the map at any point and start fresh.
+- As a user, I am able to find information or a link to the creator of the site.

 **Applies to new site users:**